 GMI energy installed back-up diesel generators.

-Wind & Sun installed the solar PV system, battery store, battery inverter/chargers, and commissioned the system to enable all components of the system to integrate together.
+Wind & Sun installed the solar PV system, battery store, battery inverter/chargers, (helped by Pro-Fit Energy with electrical installation) and commissioned the system to enable all components of the system to integrate together.

 Fair Isle is not connected to the National Grid but has been a renewable energy innovator in the past.
 In 1982 it was the site of what it is thought to have been the first commercial use of wind energy in Europe, based on a single turbine.

 Since then, power generation on the three mile long island has evolved to combine diesel generators and two turbines.
 The diesel generators were automatically switched off if wind turbines provided sufficient power.
 Excess capacity was distributed through a separate network for home heating, with remote frequency-sensitive programmable relays controlling water heaters and storage heaters in the buildings of the community.
 The old system did not include energy storage so on still nights the lights sometimes went out.

 Recently, the turbines had become difficult to maintain and were de-commissioned.
 The diesel generators continued to run but homes were left without electricity between 11.30 pm and 7.30 am.

 With a total cost of over £3 million, funding for the new project has come from a range of sources – including a £1 million contribution from the Scottish Government using money from the EU.

 Other funders include the Big Lottery Fund, Shetland Islands Council, Fair Isle Electricity Company, National Trust for Scotland and Highlands & Islands Enterprise.

 Fair Isle Electricity Company director, Robert Mitchell, said: "Having a constant electricity source may help to attract more people to live in Fair Isle as well as benefit the residents.